 Roots App

 Technical Lead & Co-Founder, March 2025 to Present.
-Solo-built the entire technical stack.
+Sole engineer across architecture, backend, frontend, infrastructure, and testing.

 Cloud Functions